neondatabase/website/content/docs/guides/vercel-overview.md

 updatedOn: '2024-06-14T07:55:54.409Z'
 ---

-There are a few different ways you can integrate Neon with Vercel.

 ## Are you transitioning from Vercel Postgres?

-If you're transitioning from Vercel Postgres to Neon, welcome!
-We're glad you're here.
-We've prepared a transition guide to answer questions you might have and get you started with Neon.
-We've also put together a guide for transitioning from the Vercel SDK to the Neon serverless driver, and we've provided a copy of the Vercel Postgres docs, which we'll keep for a while for your reference while you make the transition.

   <Admonition type="important">
   **Starting in November, 2024, Vercel will transition Vercel Postgres projects to a Neon Postgres Native Integration**.
 Until November, you can continue using Vercel Postgres as usual.
 Neon is currently working out a detailed transition process and timeline in partnership with the Vercel team.
 The transition will follow the principles outlined below: